REALERvolker1/donbot-2/README.md

-You will need some secret files though that I can't tell you about like the bot token and server-specific IDs and whatnot
+You will need some secret files though that I can't tell you about like the bot token.
+Also, you will have to change the IDs ofc